claranceJ/airbnb-clone-project/README.md

 This repo contains the source code and files for the airbnb-clone-project.

 # Description.
-The goal of this project is to give me practical experience in developing a simple booking and management system using AirBnB as a case study.
+A booking management system using AirBnb as a case study to give me practical experience in developing booking and management systems.

 # Goal.
 This goal of this project is to help me develope adequate knowledge and skills to implement any type of system(Prodev).